AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 and m (homogeneous is assumed for simplicity)

-results.
-In addition, the absorption of gravity would lead to a
+convincing results.
+In addition, the absorption of gravity would

 gravitational mass, which would lead to an inadmissible violation